GeneralUniverse/IZU/README.md

 # IZU-ulohy
-These are the tasks we got for our Basics of AI course.
-Mainly prolog code.
+These are the tasks we got for our AI basics course.
 points:
 1. 5/5
 2. 5/5